jrlambert1/Formula_1_Project/README.md

 My further interest would be a way to calculate aerodynamic packages for specific race tracks.
 My analysis of a way to measure this would be to use neural networks to analyze certain components of a car and compare those aero concepts to other teams and see which has the most efficient way through the track.

+Also, another category that I want to focus on is the category of best of the rest.
+The teams that make up the midfield that can't compete with the likes of Mercedes, Ferrari, and Red Bull.  **Why should this matter?**  For betting purposes as the odds of winning are much less compared to the front runners and the amount of money involved is much greater.